Sports News | Combination Concerns: India Look for Balance Against England in Last CT Tune-up | LatestLY

 The team management also have to make a tough choice for the spin all-rounder's position.
 Ravindra Jadeja, who hasn't played an ODI since the 2023 ODI World Cup final, Axar Patel and Washington Sundar are all in contention and it is not yet clear how this will be settled.

-Joe Root is the only addition to the team to their batting line-up which will largely be the same as the one that struggled in the T20s.
+Root is the only major addition to the team which is otherwise almost identical to the one that lost 1-4 to India in the recently-concluded five-match T20I series.

-Wicketkeeper Jamie Smith is likely to miss the first two ODIs due to a calf issue.
+One of the greatest batters of this generation, Root has been in sublime form in Test cricket since relinquishing the captaincy but hasn't played a lot of ODIs during that period.
+Root has, however, been in rich form in the white-ball game of late, having scored three half-centuries in the SA20.

 Squads: